 SNOW ICE CREAM

-Another fun edible science experiment for the winter months.
-Learn how to make ice cream out of snow with just 3 ingredients.
+This is another fun edible science experiment for the winter months.
+Learn how to make ice cream out of snow with just three ingredients.

 FIZZY LEMONADE

-We love making volcanoes and exploring fizzy reactions, but did you know that you can drink this specific kind?
-Usually, we think of baking soda and vinegar for science experiments, but there are a few citrus fruits that work well too.
+We love making volcanoes and exploring chemical reactions, but did you know you can drink this chemical reaction?
+Usually, we think of baking soda and vinegar for science experiments, but a few citrus fruits work well too.
 Find out how to make fizzy lemonade.

 CANDY GEODES